Nick Calathes: Barcelona (2020–2022)

 On July 9, 2020, Calathes signed with FC Barcelona of the Spanish Liga ACB and EuroLeague.
 Calathes helped Barcelona to the top of the 2021–22 Spanish championship and to two consecutive Copa del Rey (2021 and 2022) wins.
 He would also reach the EuroLeague Final Four in both seasons with the Catalans, finishing as runners-up in 2021.
 While at Barcelona, Calathes would set several individual records, such as the all-time assist leader in the EuroLeague or the assist record in a EuroLeague Final Four.
 On June 23, 2022, Calathes was excluded from the plans of Barcelona coach, Šarūnas Jasikevičius, for the 2022–23 season, after arguments between the two ex-teammates and due to the decision of the Blaugrana to cut down on their budget.

 Fenerbahçe (2022–2024)

 On August 23, 2022, Calathes signed a two-year contract with Fenerbahçe of the Turkish Basketball Super League (BSL).
 In a highly successful 2023–24 season, which saw Calathes reunite with his former coach Jasikevičius, Fenerbahçe made its return to the EuroLeague Final Four after a five-year break.
 The team also won the Turkish League and the Turkish Cup.

-AS Monaco (2024–present)
+AS Monaco (2024–2025)

 On June 17, 2024, Calathes signed a two-year deal with AS Monaco of the French LNB Pro A and the EuroLeague, joining his former Panathinaikos teammate and EuroLeague all-time leading scorer Mike James.

+Partizan (2025–2026)

+On October 29, 2025, Calathes signed a deal until the end of season with Partizan of the Serbian League (KLS), the ABA League and the EuroLeague, reuniting with his former Panathinaikos head coach Željko Obradović.

+PAOK Thessaloniki (2026–present)

+On June 17, 2026, Calathes signed a two-year deal with PAOK Thessaloniki of the Greek Basketball League (GBL).